Guardian-Development/AWS_SA_Notes/Notes/IAM.md

 - IAM exists outside of regions.
 - Root account is account used when initially setting up the AWS account.
 You should always setup multi-factor authentication on your root account.
 - Power User Access: gives access to all AWS services except for managements of groups and users within IAM.
+## IAM Roles
+- All roles are global and cannot be created for a specific region.
+- AWS roles are associated to EC2/resource which means you don't need to login with user credentials to perform actions.
+The instance itself has its list of priveledges.
+- Roles are powerful as they permission the resource not the user, and are therefore isolated if a resource is compromised.